 - When did you first notice this?
 How long has this change been there?

 - Is there history of early puberty in your family?

 If the symptoms aren't severe, it can be hard to tell if it's CPP.
-Your doctor may want your child to see a doctor who focuses on children's hormones and growth, called a pediatric endocrinologist.
-He’ll look for signs of puberty, but he may also check:
+Your doctor may want your child to see a specialist who focuses on children's hormones and growth, called a pediatric endocrinologist.
+They’ll look for signs of puberty, but they may also check: